urbanopt/geojson-modelica-translator/docs/overview.rst

 Building Load Models
 ++++++++++++++++++++

 The building loads can be defined multiple ways depending on the fidelity of the required models.
 Each of the building load models are easily replaced using configuration settings within the System Parameters file.
+The models can have mixed building load models, for example the district system can have 3 time series models, an RC model, and a detail Spawn model.
 The 4 different building load models include:

 #.
 Time Series in Watts: This building load is the total heating, cooling, and domestic hot water loads represented in a CSV type file (MOS file).
 The units are Watts and should be reported at an hour interval; however, finer resolution is possible.
 The load is defined as the load seen by the ETS.
 #.
 Time Series as mass flow rate and delta temperature: This building load is similar to the other Time Series model but uses the load as seen by the ETS in the form of mass flow rate and delta temperature.
 The file format is similar to the other Time Series model but the columns are mass flow rate and delta temperature for heating and cooling separately.